Mike Stock

 Michael Stock (born 3 December 1951) is an English songwriter, record producer, musician, and member of the songwriting and production trio Stock Aitken Waterman.
-He has written and/or produced 18 No. 1 records in America and the UK, over a hundred top-40 hits and is recognised as one of the most successful songwriters of all time by the Guinness Book of Records.
+He has been responsible for over a hundred top-40 hits in the UK, including 16 number ones and is recognised as one of the most successful songwriters of all time by the Guinness World Records.
 As part of Stock Aitken Waterman in the 1980s and 90s, he holds the UK record of 11 number one records with different acts.
 In the UK Singles Chart he has written 54 top-ten hits including 7 number ones.

 Biography

 Stock was born in Margate, Kent, England in 1951 and grew up in Swanley, Kent.
 He attended White Oak primary school and Swanley comprehensive school.
 At Swanley school he was involved in several school variety productions.
 He was self-taught in playing the piano and guitar and began writing songs at the age of seven.
-Inspired by The Beatles, he soon became fixated with pop music and put together his first band at age 13, playing bass guitar and singing.
-Fascinated by the popular songwriting styles of Rodgers and Hammerstein, and writers such as Irving Berlin and the energy and freshness of The Beatles, he established a deep love of pop music.
+Inspired by the Beatles, he soon became fixated with pop music and put together his first band at age 13, playing bass guitar and singing.
+Fascinated by the popular songwriting styles of Rodgers and Hammerstein, and writers such as Irving Berlin and the energy and freshness of the Beatles, he established a deep love of pop music.
 Stock signed a publishing contract when he was nineteen after earning a reputation as a budding songwriter, although no one had suggested a full-time career in the music world was a possibility.